 The Company is a subsidiary of Al Ahdaf Al Mumaizah Company Limited (the "Parent Company").
 The Ultimate parent of the Company is Taajeer Group ("the Ultimate Parent").
-Saudi shareholders own the Company, the Parent and the Ultimate Parent of the Company.
+The Company, its parent and the ultimate parent are wholly owned by Saudi shareholders.

-As at 31 March 2018, the Company operates through 7 branches (31 December 2017: 7 branches).
+As at 30 June 2018, the Company operates through 7 branches (31 December 2017: 7 branches).
 The accompanying interim condensed financial statements include the assets, liabilities and results of these branches.